addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

 Expected Costs
 --------------
-The activities in this exercise are NOT expected to result in charges to your AWS account.
+The activities in this exercise are NOT expected to result in any charges to your AWS account.

 .. list-table::
    :widths: 20, 40, 50